I want to try to start cannabis use, but I'm afraid. Is cannabis addictive?

 Cannabis use disorders are tested using a standardized list of 11 criteria.
 It is subjective to say who has a disorder or not.
 Some might say if you have 2 from the list, others say you must have all 11.
 The 11 indicators are:

-- Recurrent cannabis use resulting in a failure to fulfill major role obligations at work, school, or home.
+- 5.)
+Recurrent cannabis use results in a failure to fulfill major role obligations at work, school, or home.

-- Tolerance, as defined by either a (1) need for markedly increased cannabis to achieve intoxication or desired effect or (2) markedly diminished effect with continued use of the same amount of the substance.
+- 10.)
+Tolerance, is defined by either a (1) need for markedly increased cannabis to achieve intoxication or desired effect or (2) markedly diminished effect with continued use of the same amount of the substance.

 Cannabis is used medically by many people as well as recreationally without dependence but there will always be a subset of the population that develops a 'cannabis disorder'.